 Mullvad VPN places a high premium on security and privacy, which makes it an ideal choice for accessing the dark web.
 For starters, its unique account setup doesn’t require your name or email address — providing full anonymity.
 You can also pay by cryptocurrency and cash if you really don’t want your identifying details attached to your monthly payments.

-The service itself is easy to use, but the features are a bit bare.
+The service itself is easy to use, but the features are a bit bare (read our Mullvad alternatives guide for feature-packed services).
 There is a kill switch, standard DNS leak protection and the no-logging policy — that is pretty much it in the features department.

 It is also disappointing to see how few servers they have — just under 700 — and how slow they can be.
 Although Mullvad made the top five due to its unique account setup and anonymous forms of payments, its slow servers and a lack of other features knocked it down to fifth place.
 You can read more in our Mullvad review.